TiagoMA90/Portfolio-one/README.md

 # Credits

 ## Content:
-- The text on this site was written my the author of this Website himself.
+- The text on this site was written by the author of this Website himself.
 - [codeinstitute](https://learn.codeinstitute.net/ci_program/diplomainfullstacksoftwarecommoncurriculum) was used as guidance platform for the development of this project.
 - [w3schools](https://www.w3schools.com/) was used as guidance for mistakes and errors of thid project.
 - [Web Dev Simplified](https://www.youtube.com/@WebDevSimplified) and  was used as guidance for CCS grids in this project.